-The Vancouver Santa Claus Parade is a major Christmas event with floats, marching bands and Santa in downtown Vancouver on Sunday, December 2, 2018.
+The Vancouver Santa Claus Parade is a major Christmas event with floats, marching bands and Santa in downtown Vancouver on the first Sunday in December.

 The Vancouver Santa Claus Parade is an annual tradition that attracts over 300,000 people in good years.
 The event typically lasts for a couple of hours and features over 2500 participants, five dozen community organizations and hundreds of volunteers.

 The parade is a free event, although spectators are encouraged to bring a non-perishable food or money donation benefiting the Greater Vancouver Food Bank Society.
 Each year the event collects considerable amounts of money and tons of food for the charity and the tens of thousands of people it supports.